Office of Instructional Technology

 The enormous task of categorizing and indexing a global network of the size and scope of the Internet to maximize instruction and learning is made even more challenging because of the imperfection of filtering systems and the dynamic nature of the medium.
 As a result, we encourage users to provide feedback about Web sites they believe are blocked or allowed incorrectly in order to optimize our filtering system by customizing it to meet the educational needs of our students and staff.

-If you have any questions about our filtering system, or if you are a staff member with a filtering request, please submit it via e-mail to Marc Epstein, District Technology Director, or enter it into School Dude, our Technology Help Desk ticketing system.
+If you have any questions about our filtering system, or if you are a staff member with a filtering request, please submit it via e-mail to Justin Lander, District Technology Director.
 Please include your name, school, the Web site address (URL), a short reason why you believe the site's status should be changed, and whether the request applies to our student filter, staff filter, or both.
 We require 24-hour advanced notice so teachers are encouraged to plan ahead, but oftentimes requests can be fulfilled during the same day they are submitted.